 A homophobic neighborhood in Yaoundé, Cameroon was the site of a shock action on Nov.
 14 that demonstrated the resilience of the LGBTI community and the ease with which gay and straight Cameroonians can interact peacefully.

-The event, called “Homosexual Visibility in Homophobic Neighborhoods,” was organized by AVAF (the Association for the Promotion of Women) to celebrate the successes of its first year in existence.
+The event, called “Homosexual Visibility in Homophobic Neighborhoods,” was organized by a lesbian support group to celebrate the successes of its first year in existence.

 Members of the organization had long planned this day to mobilize people specifically against lesbophobia.
-The event was made possible by financial support from the XminY association, a new partner of AVAF based in the Netherlands.
+The event was made possible by financial support from the XminY association, a partner based in the Netherlands.

 On Nov.
-14, AVAF hosted about 40 heterosexual Cameroonians, more than 100 lesbians and 15 gay men for three activities:
+14, the organization hosted about 40 heterosexual Cameroonians, more than 100 lesbians and 15 gay men for three activities:

-A football (soccer) match between 15 members of AVAF and the men’s team from the Nkomo Club;
+A football (soccer) match between a team consisting of 15 local lesbians and the men’s team from the Nkomo Club;

 - A screening of the film “Jenny’s Wedding” about female homosexuality;

-- A fashion show and the selection of Miss and Mister AVAF 2015.
+- A fashion show and the selection of Miss and Mister 2015.

 “We wanted through this day to promote the image of lesbians and to restore their confidence in themselves and in their future.
 They have real control over their lives. …